Face

 BLEPHAROPLASTY RESULTS

-Dr Choy takes great care to avoid removing too much skin and fat for a natural appearance.
+Dr Choy takes great care to avoid removing too much skin and fat, which would create an unnatural appearance.

-Your improvements can be long-lasting.
+Your improvements from blepharoplasty can be long-lasting.
 For many patients, eyelid surgery is performed only once.
 Ageing will continue, however — your eyelid tissues may loosen again and your brow may descend.

 Have a look at our gallery for some before and after pictures that show the improvements that can be attained by blepharoplasty.